nesquikm/the_logger/README.md

 ```

 You can define custom color scheme for console logging by extending `ConsoleColors` class and providing it's instance to `init()` method as `consoleColors` parameter.

+Console logger tries to parse embedded in `message` and `error` JSON strings and print them in pretty format.
+You can disable this feature by setting `consoleFormatJson` to `false` in `init()` method.

 You can add custom loggers (for example for sending logs to server):